nuwan-d/polymer_metal_interface/README.md

 # Molecular Dynamics Simulation of a Polymer-Metal Interface

 We are currently investigating [the ballistic impact resistance of polymer-metal multilayers using molecular dynamics.](https://www.linkedin.com/pulse/mechanical-behaviour-nanomaterials-under-shock-nuwan-dewapriya/) This project showed us that modelling material interfaces could be challenging even for someone with a background in atomic simulations.
-Therefore, we thought of sharing some useful information and the LAMMPS input files required to model the aluminum-polyurethane system shown below.
+Therefore, we thought of sharing some useful information and the LAMMPS input files to model the aluminum-polyurethane system shown below.
 A movie of the simulation is [vaialable here](https://youtu.be/Nx7B1W6U_m8).

  <img src="image.PNG" width="300">